SergeoLacruz/inventree-supplier-panel/README.md

 ### Digikey token and Digikey refresh token
 These fields are filled automatically.
 The Digikey API requires two tokens with different life times.
 Please refer to the Digikey section for more information.
+Do not edit those.

 ### Proxy CON
 Protocol to proxy server e.g. https